verdaccio/website/docs/dev-plugins.md

 The method `filter_metadata` will allow you to filter metadata that comes from any uplink, it is `Promise` based and has to return the same metadata modified.

-> Do not remove properties frm the metadata, try to do not mutate rather return a new object.
+> Do not remove properties from the metadata, try to do not mutate rather return a new object.

 ```
 interface IPluginStorageFilter<T> extends IPlugin<T> {